Chipotle Mexican Grill Inc at Robert W Baird Global Consumer, Te

 David E. Tarantino - Robert W. Baird & Co.
-Incorporated, Research Division - Director of Research and Senior Research Analyst
+Incorporated, Research Division - Director of Research & Senior Research Analyst

-Good afternoon, everybody, and welcome to the session for Chipotle Mexican Grill.
-I'm David Tarantino, the restaurants analyst at Baird, and I'm pleased to introduce the management team from Chipotle here today.
-As you know, Chipotle is a leader in the fast casual segment.
-And has a brand that's established an unparalleled standard of quality.
-And the brand went through some difficult times in 2015, '16, but emerged from that with this new leadership team in a very strong fashion.
-So here to tell us more about the story today.
-I'm pleased to welcome CEO -- Chairman and CEO, Brian Niccol; CFO, Jack Hartung; and the Head of Investor Relations, Ashish Kohli.
-So welcome.
-Thanks for joining us.
+Okay.
+Good morning or good afternoon, depending on where you are.
+I'm David Tarantino, and I'm the restaurants analysts at Baird, and I'm thrilled to welcome the team from Chipotle to join us today.
+As many of you know, Chipotle is a leader in the fast casual segment of the restaurants industry with a brand that has established incredible standards of quality in terms of food quality and also has generated really strong financial returns for its shareholders.

+So I'm pleased to welcome several members of the management team today, including Chairman and CEO, Brian Niccol; CFO, Jack Hartung; and the rest of the finance team here.
+So maybe -- well, welcome, everybody.
+Thank you for joining.

 Brian R. Niccol - Chipotle Mexican Grill, Inc. - Chairman & CEO